Hybrid Quantum Error Correction and Mitigation by Purification: Global depolarizing errors

+For every $p<1$, the target state remains the unique dominant eigenvector of the noisy density matrix.
+Therefore, in the limit $\ell\rightarrow\infty$, the power map converges back to $|\psi_0\rangle\langle\psi_0|$.
+At $p=1$, all eigenvalues are equal and the state is completely mixed, so the target information has been erased.
+This gives the PQES error threshold (\ref{pthglobal}).

 Similar results to Fig. \ref{fig:onequbitrec} are obtained for higher dimensions $ D $.
-The error threshold is found to be the same as (\ref{pthglobal}) for any dimension.
+The same spectral argument applies: for the global depolarizing channel, the target eigenvalue remains strictly larger than every orthogonal eigenvalue for all $p<1$, while $p=1$ gives the completely mixed state.
+Hence, the global depolarizing PQES error threshold is $p_{\mathrm{th}}=1$ for every register dimension.

-\section{Local Depolarizing errors}
+\section{Local depolarizing errors}

-The global depolarizing channel analyzed in the previous section has the advantage of computational simplicity, due to the state being of Werner form at all times.
-It is, however, not the most realistic error model, since it is equivalent to a sum of all possible Clifford errors, which involves multiqubit bit/phase flip errors.
+The global depolarizing channel analyzed in Sec.~\ref{sec:global_depol} has the advantage of computational simplicity, due to the state being of Werner form at all times.
+It is, however, a highly symmetric error model, since it is equivalent to a sum of all possible Pauli errors, which involves multiqubit bit/phase flip errors.
 In order to examine a more realistic case, we now examine local depolarizing errors.
 Here, each qubit is subjected to an identically and independently distributed single-qubit depolarizing channel.